oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/debugging.md

 #### Check the FAQ

-Common issues with corresponding FAQ entries include:
+Common issues that have corresponding FAQ entries include:
-- When a domain resource is deployed and no introspector or WebLogic pods start, plus the operator log contains no mention of the domain, then check to make sure that the domain resource's namespace has been set up to be monitored by an operator.
+- When a domain resource is deployed and no introspector or WebLogic Server pods start, plus the operator log contains no mention of the domain, then check to make sure that the domain resource's namespace has been set up to be monitored by an operator.
 See the [Managing domain namespaces FAQ]({{<relref "/faq/namespace-management">}}).
-- If a `describe` of an introspector job or WebLogic pod reveals image access errors, see the [Cannot pull image FAQ]({{<relref "/faq/cannot-pull-image">}}).
+- If a `describe` of an introspector job or WebLogic Server pod reveals image access errors, see the [Cannot pull image FAQ]({{<relref "/faq/cannot-pull-image">}}).